nmrshll/oauth2-noserver/README.md

 # Usage

-On the web service that you want your app to authenticate into, register you app (aka client) to get a `client id` and a `client secret`.
+On the web service that you want your app to authenticate into, register your app (aka client) to get a `client id` and a `client secret`.

 **IMPORTANT**: you must set the redirection URL to `http://127.0.0.1:14565/oauth/callback` for this lib to function properly.